 Pre-Submission Language Editing for Scholarly Manuscripts

 The use of language editing services prior to submission may be valuable for some authors.
 If authors wish to hire a professional editor prior to submission, the journal has an arrangement with Taryn Aldrich, a member of the ACES Society for Editing who specializes in language editing for scholarly manuscripts.
-Authors may email their pre-submission manuscript to Taryn at email@example.com and mention their plans to submit to the Journal of International Students for a discount on editing services.
+Authors may email their pre-submission manuscript to Taryn at email@example.com and mention their plans to submit to the Journal for a discount on editing services.
 The use of pre-submission language editing services is optional, and the journal follows a double-blind peer review process.